QualiChain/consortium/README.md

 ## QualiChain Consortium

+We support a smart contract form managing the QualiChain Consortium.
+This contract keeps a set of members.
+For others to join they have to be supported by the current members.

-This module provides an interface that allows universities to vote on new members of the consortium and to change the quorum required to make such decisions.
+This module provides an interface that allows HEIs to vote on new members of the consortium and to change the quorum required to make such decisions.
 It also gives the possibiliy to vote on the removal of a current member of the consortium.
+All these operations are done using the Consortium Application.

 ### Installing and running
 The setup process for this module is somewhat long, so most of it is already completed.
-Specifically, 3 HEI accounts were already created.
-Moreover, one HEI contract for each HEI was also deployed.
+Specifically, 3 HEI accounts were already created one HEI contract for each HEI was also deployed.
 All the information on the created accounts is available in the ``accounts.txt`` file.

-In the ``QualiChain Consortium`` directory run:
+In the ``QualiChain Consortium`` directory execute the Consortium Application by running:
 1. ``npm install``
 2. Open the ``accounts.txt`` file and choose one of the 3 HEI accounts.
 3. Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of the file ``consortiumScript.js``.